If you’ve been charged with a crime in Iowa and are considering criminal defense options, here’s a step by step guide to what will happen.

 You have the right to an attorney.
 Your right to an attorney actually has two parts.
 You have a fifth amendment right to counsel and a sixth amendment right to counsel.
 This guarantees you that you have the right to counsel both during police interrogations and during critical stages of the criminal process.

 You have a right to be secure against unreasonable searches and seizures.

 When you’re arrested, the police prepare and file an initial complaint.
 If you’re charged with a traffic offense, the police will write a citation instead.
 This initial complaint or citation often forms the basis for your charges.

 Warrant and summons to appear

-Once a judge reads that officer’s sworn complaint or citation, a warrant may be issued for your arrest or the court may just have you served with a summons to appear.
+Once a judge reads an officer’s sworn complaint or citation, she may issue an arrest warrant.
+Alternatively, the judge might send you a summons to appear.

 Once you’re arrested or served with a summons to appear, your first court appearance is usually the initial appearance.
 Your initial appearance will happen within 24 hours of arrest if you’re in custody.
 At your initial appearance, the judge will tell you what you’re being charged with, what the possible consequences are, and how much you’ll have to pay to bond out of custody.